stevana/stateful-pbt-with-fakes/README.md

 The concurrent test that we just wrote is not only specific to the counter example but also only uses three fixed commands, the two concurrent `incr`ements followed by a `get`.
-While it was enough to find this race condition, in general we’d like to try arbitrary combinations of commands and possibly involving more than two threads.
+While it was enough to find this race condition, in general we'd like to try arbitrary combinations of commands and possibly involving more than two threads.

 The key concept we need in order to accomplish that is that of